ICRS Award Jennifer Bara

 19 June 2015

 From left to right: Gerard Ateshian, Daniel Grande, Christophe Merceron, Lucienne Vonk, Jennifer Bara, Clark Hung, Giovanna Desando at Columbia University, New York City.

-ARI post-doctoral research associate Dr Jennifer Bara was recently awarded a Travelling Scientist Fellowship by the International Cartilage Repair Society (ICRS).
+AO Research Institute Davos post-doctoral research associate Dr Jennifer Bara was recently awarded a Travelling Scientist Fellowship by the International Cartilage Repair Society (ICRS).

 This is a newly introduced ICRS award, aiming to provide promising young postdoctoral scientists with an opportunity for international exchange in a stimulating environment and to gain exposure to high quality basic research in laboratories that are world famous for their work on articular cartilage injury, repair, and regeneration.
 Between 30th April-10th May 2015, Jennifer, together with four other award recipients; Giovanna Desando (Rizzoli Orthopaedic Institute, Bologna, Italy), Lucienne Vonk (University Medical Center Utrecht, The Netherlands), Christophe Merceron (University of Michigan U.S.A and University of Nantes, France) and their travelling mentor, Prof. Daniel Grande (The Feinstein Institute for Medical Research, New York), visited and participated in scientific exchange with several prestigious cartilage research centres in the United States.
 The trip was completed by presenting their fellowship experience at the ICRS World Congress in Chicago.